 If you think you may have atrial fibrillation, it is critical that you make an appointment with your family doctor.
 If atrial fibrillation is found early, your treatment may be easier and more effective.
-Eventually, however, you may be referred to a heart specialist (cardiologist).
+However, you may be referred to a doctor trained in heart conditions (cardiologist).

 What you can do